ivelasq/pipedream/content/blog/understanding-the-r-pipe.md

 plot(x = mtcars, y = mtcars$hp, type = mtcars$mpg)
 ```

-which does not work nor is what we intended (we want to have `mtcars$hp` on the x-axis, and `mtcars$mpg` on the y-axis).
+Which does not work nor is what we intended (we want to have `mtcars$hp` on the x-axis, and `mtcars$mpg` on the y-axis).
 The way to get the {magrittr} pipe to do what we want with `plot()` is to use its curly brace `{}` syntax.
 By wrapping the RHS in curly braces, we can override the rule where the LHS is passed to the first argument:

 ``` r
 mtcars %>% {plot(.$hp, .$mpg)}